nearform/react-browser-hooks/storybook/stories/mouse-position/README.md

 ## useMousePosition Hook

 The useMousePosition hook listens for changes to mouse position.
-Passing a parameter throttles the rate at which this hook updates state.

 Import as follows: